StephSutherly/ruby-soloproject_bucket_list/ideas_issues.md

 XX Workable but not ideal solution is to copy add new country & city links to new pages.

   -  ADD LANGUAGES SPOKEN COUNT TO APP HOME

+COMPLETE

+  -  ADD LINKS TO SHOW PAGES, I.E. CLICK ON WORD RATHER THAN LINK